 From 2017 – 2019, UpDIG designed and managed a soil regeneration program on land at the vacant former Denver Post Printing Facility in West Globeville, which at 42 acres remains the largest undeveloped land parcel in the city of Denver.
-Activating a compost program at the site using food scraps from Northwest Denver area restaurants and using conservation agriculture techniques with solar-powered irrigation over two growing seasons, UpDIG increased soil organic matter from less than 1% to more than 4% by volume.
+Activating a compost program at the site using food scraps from Northwest Denver area restaurants and using conservation agriculture techniques with solar-powered irrigation over two growing seasons, UpDIG increased soil organic matter from less than 1% to almost 4% by volume.

-The project’s overarching goal is to map this improved soil health, and model the program’s resultant carbon sequestration to Denver’s 80×50 Climate Action Plan through the site’s eventual development goals, as well as creating compliance mechanisms for the Paris Climate Agreement, UN 4 per 1000 Soil Initiative, Sustainable Development Goals, and/or ISO industry standards.
+The project’s overarching goal was to map this improved soil health, and model the program’s resultant carbon sequestration to Denver’s 80×50 Climate Action Plan through the site’s eventual development goals, as well as creating compliance mechanisms for the Paris Climate Agreement, UN 4 per 1000 Soil Initiative, Sustainable Development Goals, and/or ISO industry standards.

 - Market Research